Snail-IDE/Snail-IDE-Docs/docs/development/extensions/t3-errors.md

 This can appear in one of 3 ways:

 ### Unsandboxed Extension block errors
-PenguinMod will glow your block red and show a red message box below the block if an error occurs.
+Snail IDE will glow your block red and show a red message box below the block if an error occurs.

 The error will also appear in the console.